computersciencecs/694/README.md

 In the ./RecRankerEval/2-train-and-inference directory, copy inference.py to the corresponding ranking method folder for inference.
 Copy the inference jsonl file of the ranking method generated in the ./RecRankerEval/1-dataprocess/ directory to the corresponding ranking method folder in the ./RecRankerEval/2-train-and-inference directory as input.
+Among them, for the pairwise instruction adjustment method, you need to run ./RecRankerEval/1-dataprocess/Merge-allpairwise-testprompt.py first to merge the two jsonl files for forward and reverse comparison.
+The input is pairwisetest.jsonl and pairwise_invtest.jsonl, and the output is pairwiseall.jsonl.
 Run inference.py.
 The output is inference.txt.